UP2015706/Challenge/README.md

 * Query the backend for data about each stock.
 * Hide the spinner after all data is loaded.
 * Plot the stock data on the chart (as a line chart).
-* Display a chart legend (which line correspond to which stock).
+* Display a chart legend (which line corresponds to which stock).
-* Each stock should be plotted visually different (for example in different colour).
+* Each stock should be plotted visually different (for example in a different colour).
 * Display error message if some stock could not be loaded (that stock should not be plotted, but other stocks should still be plotted).
 * Describe the chart axes.
 * Fix backend to return a meaningful error message when stock data cannot be retrieved (now the request just hangs!).